-Recently, the bank started offering wap access via GPRS after Etisalat, the UAE-based telecommunication company, launched GPRS services.
-Leading-edge services such as secondary login management and XML interfacing are available now with HBZ web banking, following more than seven years of research and development.
+Recently, the bank started offering wap access via GPRS after Etisalat, the UAE-based telecommunication company, launched GPRS senices.
+Leading-edge senices such as secondary login management and XML interfacing are available now with HBZ web banking, following more than seven years of research and development.